rijs/docs/primer.md

 <br>
 ## 5 Sync

-Ripple uses per-resource declarative transformation functions to define the flow of data between server-client.
+Ripple uses declarative transformation functions to define the flow of data between server-client.
 This enables "realtime REST" or "REST over WS".
 All changes flow through these functions which may return a different representation.
 The concept is analogous to, but more generic than, "request-response" in HTTP.
 In request-response, you have to make a request to get a response.
 If you decouple this, consider that you could receive a response without a request, or make a request with multiple responses, or make a request that does not have a response.

 There are two proxy functions (`from` and `to`) which you can define in the headers section: